 About Angel One® Transport

-The Angel One® medical transport program covers the entire state of Arkansas and its surrounding states.
+The Angel One® medical patient transport program covers the entire state of Arkansas and its surrounding states.
 This covers a radius of approximately 200 miles around Little Rock.
-On average, we transport five patients a day with an average transport time of five hours, and we can reach any part of the state within one hour of departure from our hospital.
-We perform more than 2,100 total transports per year with 1,200 by helicopter.
+On average, we transport five patients a day with an average patient transport time of five hours, and we can reach any part of the state within one hour of departure from our hospital.
+We perform more than 2,100 total patient transports per year with 1,200 by helicopter.

 We began operations in 1978 known as Arkansas Newborn Transport Service (ANTS), operating with one ambulance.
 A fixed-wing aircraft was leased from Central Flying Service in 1982 to accommodate longer distances.
 In 1985, helicopter operations were begun under the new name of Angel One, utilizing a Bell206-L-1 helicopter.
 This was upgraded to a light, twin engine helicopter, a Eurocopter BO-105 in 1987 and in 1992 a heavy twin engine Sikorsky S-76-A helicopter was added to the fleet.
 In 1999, ACH purchased a used Sikorsky S-76 A to replace the original Sikorsky helicopter.
 Both helicopters were replaced in 2002, and in recent years, we have added four more ground units to bring our fleet to a total of six plus the availability of fixed-wing aircraft.

-Angel One provides intensive care medical transportation for the entire state of Arkansas and the surrounding states, covering a radius of approximately 200 miles of Little Rock.
+Angel One provides intensive care medical patient transportation for the entire state of Arkansas and the surrounding states, covering a radius of approximately 200 miles of Little Rock.
 With the ability to do

 mobile ECMO (Extracorporeal Membrane Oxygenation), this distance is extended to 300 Nautical Miles.